stanford-dancebreak/stanford-dancebreak.github.io/README.txt

 There are uses of Apache Server Side Includes to make the code slightly cleaner.

-Oh, and even if Bob insists against this, it will make everyone's life easier if there's only the master branch.
+NOTE:  to make everyone's life easier, have only the master branch.
+Do not create or merge in new/side branches.